-Painting a Piano Black – Was I Crazy?
-All Your Questions Answered
+Painting a Piano Black – All Your Questions Answered

-It’s been a few months now since I started the piano project.
-At first, painting a piano black sounded crazy.
+At first, painting a piano was so intimidating.
+I mean, what if I messed up?
 Honestly, it was both the most terrifying and rewarding projects I’ve completed!
 I’d put it right up there with installing shelves on our tile backsplash.
-It’s also one of the projects I receive the most questions about!

 That said, the piano was a HUGE piece of our living room.
 There was literally one wall we could put it and it set the mood for the whole space.
 Being a deep cherry stain it really reflected a dark reddish hue on the room.